Coke Zero Sugar 400: 1994

 Jimmy Spencer, driving as a teammate to Bill Elliott at Junior Johnson & Associates, won his first Winston Cup Series race.
 In the closing laps, Ernie Irvan led Spencer, Dale Earnhardt, and Mark Martin.
 Spencer was tucked in nose-to-tail behind Irvan, waiting until the final lap to make his move.
 At the white flag, Spencer went high in turn one, building momentum as he came off of turn two.
-Down the backstretch, Spencer pulled alongside Ivan, and inched ahead going into turn three.
+Down the backstretch, Spencer pulled alongside Irvan, and inched ahead going into turn three.
 Out of turn four, the two cars were side-by-side, with Spencer taking the checkered flag by about half a car length.
 Spencer led only 1 lap (the final lap) during the entire race.